Dormidera/WordList-Compendium/README.md

 ![Logo](https://github.com/Dormidera/WordList-Compendium/blob/master/wordlistcompendiumlogo.png)

 Personal compilation of wordlists & dictionaries for everything.
-Users, passwords, directories, files, vulnerabilities, fuzzing, injections, etc. In a peculiar order, sorry.
+Users, passwords, directories, files, vulnerabilities, fuzzing, injections, wordlists of tools, etc.

 If you want to add more or If you know the authorship of a dictionary, contact me.